-‘My 600 Lb Life’: Tanisha Survived Awful Childhood Molestation, Afraid Of Fate
+‘My 600 Lb Life’ Tanisha Survived Awful Childhood Molestation, Afraid Of Fate

 — Planetnews.space (@PlanetNewsSpace) March 9, 2017

-In My 600 lb Life, Tanisha and her mother had planned on losing the weight together as a team.
+In My 600 lb Life, Tanisha and her mother had planned on losing the weight together, as a team.
 Tanisha was looking forward to the years that they had left to spend together.
-At the young age of 50, Tanisha’s mother was found dead in her home alone because even though she intended to lose weight with her daughter, her body gave up.
+At the young age of 50, Tanisha’s mother was found dead in her home alone because, even though she intended to lose weight with her daughter, her body gave up.
 Tanisha found herself lost in emotions surrounding her mother’s death, as well as shame for her promiscuity during her youth.
 She was angry and depressed.
-She gained more weight than ever while trying to sooth her pain with food, and pushed her husband of seven years away.
+She gained more weight than ever while trying to sooth her pain with food, and pushed her husband of 7 years away.
 Without a support system, Tanisha ended up weighing more than she ever had before.

 This episode of my 600lb life is killing me.
 The producers are pretty much begging her to lose weight & she not having it.